Stuuel/CLitter/Readme.md

 **You have to be carefull, you have 15 calls per 15 minute window.
 Have to fix this some how**

 ## Changelog
+1. V0.4 - Added some colors so it looks a little bit cuter, changed text
-1. V0.3 - Send DM too all your Followers
+2. V0.3 - Send DM too all your Followers
-2. V0.2 - Added DM function
+3. V0.2 - Added DM function
-3. V0.1 - Release the App with basic tweet mechanics
+4. V0.1 - Release the App with basic tweet mechanics